Quartetto Gelato

-Quartetto Gelato is a Canadian classical crossover quartet with current members Colin Maier, Matti Pulkki, Kirk Starkey, and Tino Popovic, and based in Hamilton, Ontario.
+Quartetto Gelato is a Canadian classical crossover quartet with current members Colin Maier, Matti Pulkki, Dobrochna Zubek, and Tino Popovic, and based in Hamilton, Ontario.
 Their musical repertoire consists of a mix of classical masterworks with tangos, gypsy, klezmer, jazz, and folk songs from around the world.
 They usually play without musical scores and their performances include elements of humour and dance.